+There are many different categories of coffee cups to choose from.
 Design matters as well: The color of a mug can actually have an impact on the taste of your coffee (2) - something to consider before making your decision!
 A nice looking mug makes the whole coffee drinking experience much more enjoyable (yes, that's my personal opinion).

 Try drinking the same coffee out of a disposable styrofoam cup vs an expensive ceramic mug and you'll agree.